i2p/i2p.www/i2p2www/spec/plugin.rst

 * As an alternative to stopargs in clients.config, a Java client may register a shutdown hook with I2PAppContext.addShutdownTask().
 But this wouldn't shut down a plugin when upgrading, so stopargs is recommended.
 Also, set all created threads to daemon mode.
+This can also be enabled with a ShellService.

 * Do not include classes duplicating those in the standard installation.
 Extend the classes if necessary.